RuntimeAI/silly-merchants-for-safe-hackathon/README.md

-# silly-merchants-for-safe-hackathon
+# Silly Merchants

-Silly Merchants Agents Game for Safe Hackathon
+An AI Agents Trading Game Arena.

+## Development

+See DEVELOPMENT_GUIDE.md for setup and running instructions.

 ## Credentials